 Full text plus abstracts/indexing of international peer-reviewed journals, exhibition reviews, trade publications, yearbooks, and museum bulletins.
 Covers American, Latin American, Canadian, Asian. and other non-Western art.
 Good source of information on new artists, contemporary art, exhibition reviews, feminist criticism, advertising art, archaeology, architecture, art history, film, humanities, industrial design, landscape architecture, marketing, motion pictures, photography, pottery, and sculpture.
 Search Art Full Text and Art Index Retrospective at the same time.

 Art Index Retrospective provides peer-reviewed journal articles, yearbooks, and museum bulletins covering fine, decorative and commercial art published between 1929 and 1984.
-An in-depth record of contemporary art history.
+It is an in-depth record of contemporary art history.
 Users can research leading English-language sources, plus others published in French, Italian, German, Spanish, and Dutch.
 Search Art Full Text and Art Index Retrospective at the same time.

 DAAI provides abstracts covering both new designers and the development of design and the applied arts since the mid-19th century, surveying disciplines including ceramics, glass, jewelery, wood, metal smithing, graphic design, fashion and clothing, textiles, furniture, interior design, architecture, computer aided design, Web design, computer-generated graphics, animation, product design, industrial design, garden design, and landscape architecture.

 Online 24/7 access to more than 22,000 educational films and 229,000 video clips covering a wide spectrum of subject disciplines.
 Many of these streaming videos are close-captioned and titles may be embedded or linked in syllabi, course management shells, or other online environments.
 Tens of thousands of streaming educational videos and clips, covering most subject disciplines.
 The majority are close-captioned and titles may be embedded or linked in syllabi, course management shells, or other online environments.

 The International Bibliography of Art (IBA) covers peer-reviewed journals, conference proceedings, monographs, essay collections, and exhibition catalogs since 2007.
 It focuses on Western artists.
 Visual arts in all media are covered: painting, sculpture, drawing, video, installations, new media, decorative and applied arts, museum studies, conservation, archaeology, folk art, material culture, classical studies, antiques, and architectural history.
 It is the successor to the Bibliography of the History of Art (BHA).